sjsu-library/unionist/_template/unionist--text-0110.md

   languages,<br>gives no political news, but is confined to civil and military subjects, which<br>have merely a local interest.<br>
 scholarlyNotes:
-commentary: Why did he include this notice?
+commentary: This article was originally published in the July, 1833 edition of <em>The Christian Advocate</em>
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0179
 relatedText:
 relatedTextIssue:
 filename: